lgray/coffea-hgg/README.md

 # Run and follow instructions on screen
 bash Miniconda3-latest-Linux-x86_64.sh
 ```
 NOTE: always make sure that conda, python, and pip point to local Miniconda installation (`which conda` etc.).
+You may have to first run `source /path/to/my/miniconda3/etc/profile.d/conda.sh` to have the `conda` command available.

 You can either use the default environment`base` or create a new one:
 ```bash